AdamWalters1/pygame-adam/README.md

   Download folder for game including all assets and src files.

 - How to run the game
+- Must replace the visual and audio file paths with your file path to the game folder.
+Localized pathing wasnt working.
   Open cmd or terminal and run "cd path/to/DrivingAmongIdiots/src" replacing the path with your path Then run "python main.py" to run the main src file.